espressif/esptool/README.md

 A cute Python utility to communicate with the ROM bootloader in Espressif ESP8266.
 It is intended to be a simple, platform independent, open source replacement for XTCOM.

-This is work in progress, batteries are not yet included.
+This is a work in progress; batteries are not yet included.

 ## Usage